Copywriting

 Write the answer like you’re chatting with a friend, not submitting it for legal review.

-1. Metadata has evolved.
+Metadata has evolved.

 Use structured data (like schema markup) where possible.
 And wherever you’re entering content, from Notion to Framer to your CMS, make sure you’re labeling things properly.
+Use descriptive URL structures and manage URLs to help search engines index your content efficiently.

 AI is hungry for structure.
 Feed it.

-1. Tone still wins.
+Tone still wins.
 But it needs to play nice with structure.

 At decipher., we’re big fans of brands with personality.
 But your voice shouldn’t get in the way of clarity.